-The monthly webinars will begin in February 2013.
+The monthly webinars started in February 2013.
 All sessions will be recorded on Elluminate (tech support provided by the PAHO) and you will be able to watch them for free anytime, anywhere.

 Speakers answering your questions will include Gordon Guyatt, Holger Schünemann, Paul Glasziou, Elie Akl, and Jan Brozek.

 If you have any question about the GRADE system (no matter if you consider it basic or advance) you are welcome to send it to: